The "Aha" Moment: How to Onboard an API Service and Get Active Users

 Our goal is to give developers the building blocks to knock out complex integrations with just a few lines of code.

 We’ve put together a few resources to give you a quick look at the SDK.
-To begin, check out the Quick Start Guide for a set of basic examples.
+To begin, check out the Getting Started Guide for a set of basic examples.
 For more details, you can find everything else in the full set of SDK docs and the API reference.

 In addition, we’ve added several code templates that highlight some handy uses: